dotnet/aspnetcore/specs/TransportProtocols.md

 The only transport which fully implements the duplex requirement is WebSockets, the others are "half-transports" which implement one end of the duplex connection.
 They are used in combination to achieve a duplex connection.

 Throughout this document, the term `[endpoint-base]` is used to refer to the route assigned to a particular end point.
-The term `[connection-id]` is used to refer to the connection ID provided by the `OPTIONS [endpoint-base]` request.
+The term `[connection-id]` is used to refer to the connection ID provided by the `POST [endpoint-base]/negotiate` request.

 **NOTE on errors:** In all error cases, by default, the detailed exception message is **never** provided; a short description string may be provided.
 However, an application developer may elect to allow detailed exception messages to be emitted, which should only be used in the `Development` environment.
 Unexpected errors are communicated by HTTP `500 Server Error` status codes or WebSockets non-`1000 Normal Closure` close frames; in these cases the connection should be considered to be terminated.

-## `OPTIONS [endpoint-base]` request
+## `POST [endpoint-base]/negotiate` request

-The `OPTIONS [endpoint-base]` request is used to establish connection between the client and the server.
-The response to the `OPTIONS [endpoint-base]` request contains the `connectionId` which will be used to identify the connection on the server and the list of the transports supported by the server.
+The `POST [endpoint-base]/negotiate` request is used to establish connection between the client and the server.
+The response to the `POST [endpoint-base]/negotiate` request contains the `connectionId` which will be used to identify the connection on the server and the list of the transports supported by the server.
 The content type of the response is `application/json`.
-The following is a sample response to the `OPTIONS [endpoint-base]` request
+The following is a sample response to the `POST [endpoint-base]/negotiate` request

 ```
 {